lucas-tortora/pear-docs/docs/references/bare/usage.md

 ```

 The specified `<script>` or `<filename>` is run using `Module.load()`.
 For more information on the module system and the supported formats, see [BareModule](https://github.com/holepunchto/bare-module).

-## Architecture

-Bare is built on top of [holepunchto/libjs](https://github.com/holepunchto/libjs), which provides low-level bindings to V8 in an engine independent manner, and [libuv/libuv](https://github.com/libuv/libuv), which provides an asynchronous I/O event loop.
-Bare itself only adds a few missing pieces on top to support a wider ecosystem of modules:

-1. A module system supporting both CJS and ESM with bidirectional interoperability between the two.
-2. A native addon system supporting both statically and dynamically linked addons.
-3. Light-weight thread support with synchronous joins and shared array buffer support.

-Everything else if left to userland modules to implement using these primitives, keeping the runtime itself succint and _bare_.
-By abstracting over both the underlying JavaScript engine using `libjs` and platform I/O operations using `libuv`, Bare allows module authors to implement native addons that can run on any JavaScript engine that implements the `libjs` ABI and any system that `libuv` supports.

 ## API